antoinecollet5/lbfgsb/docs/sources/installation.rst

 From sources
 ------------

-The sources for Python Reactive Transport Inversion Demonstrator can be downloaded from the `Gitlab repo`_.
+The sources for lbfsgb can be downloaded from the `Gitlab repo`_.

 You can either clone the public repository: